-So why do people launch into these off-putting inquisitions year after year?
-“Sometimes people feel obligated to say something and they are not always sure how to say it,” explains Larry Kubiak, Ph.D., director of psychological services at the Tallahassee Memorial Behavioral Health Center in Florida.
+So why do loved ones launch into these off-putting inquisitions year after year?
+“Sometimes people feel obligated to say something and they are not always sure how to say it,” explained Larry Kubiak, Ph.D., director of psychological services at the Tallahassee Memorial Behavioral Health Center in Florida.
 “You feel like you should say something, but rather than thinking it through, you regret it as soon as you say it.”

 Other people know exactly what they're doing when they ask you a rude question.
-Adds YouBeauty Relationship Expert David A. Sbarra, Ph.D., “Families often say mean things couched in a nice way.”
+Explained YouBeauty Relationship Expert David A. Sbarra, Ph.D., “Families often say mean things couched in a nice way.”

-Unless you plan on hiding out at home, there’s no escaping these nagging questions that relatives or family friends feel compelled or even entitled to ask within five minutes of walking through the front door.
-While it’s hard not to bristle and then throw out a sarcastic remark, there are better ways to handle these aggravating moments.
+Unless you plan on hiding out in your childhood bedroom, there’s no escaping these nagging questions that relatives or family friends feel compelled — or even entitled — to ask While it’s hard not to bristle and then throw out a sarcastic remark, there are better ways to handle these aggravating moments.